Frequently Asked Questions

 Looking For a Post-Graduation Job

-We offer individual appointments for all types of career guidance, resume and cover letter reviews, practice interviews, workshops and presentations, panel discussions, career fairs, on-campus interviews, company information sessions, online job and internship postings (as well as some printed internship, co-op, and seasonal resources in the office), vocational assessments, a variety of job search handouts and articles, and access to our Alumni-Student Career Connections LinkedIN group.
+We offer individual appointments for all types of career guidance, resume and cover letter reviews, practice interviews, workshops and presentations, panel discussions, career fairs, on-campus interviews, company information sessions, online job, co-op and internship postings (as well as some printed internship, co-op, and seasonal resources in the office), vocational assessments, a variety of job search handouts and articles, and access to our Alumni-Student Career Connections LinkedIN group.

 While we do have daily drop-in hours (15-minute appointments which are best suited for resume / cover letter reviews or quick career-related questions), we typically recommend that students who are new to our office make an appointment with a career counselor.
 Scheduling an appointment is easy – just call us at 978-934-2355.